 When traveling to the station to board an outbound train, please note that Amtrak recommend that you arrive at least 30 minutes prior to the train’s scheduled departure time, and 45 minutes prior if you require ticketing or other boarding services.

 Unreserved taxis will often meet incoming trains at the station, and you can usually expect to find several waiting when you arrive.
-You may prefer, however, to call in advance to have a driver meet you, particularly if the train arrives at a very early or late hour (pay phones are also available at the station, but there is no ATM machine).
+You may prefer, however, to call in advance to have a driver meet you, particularly if the train arrives at a very early or late hour.

 There are not currently any rental car services operating out of, or in the immediate vicinity of, Savannah’s train station.
 Some rental companies, however, will drop off and pick up vehicles for you at the station, please inquire directly.

 Savannah’s public transit system, Chatham Area Transit (CAT) has one route (Route 29) which serves the Amtrak station.
 In practice, however, this is not always a convenient way to get to and from the station.

 Route 29 runs hourly, but only a few of its journeys include a stop at the train station.
 Monday through Saturday, the bus stops at the Amtrak station at 6:50am, 7:50am, 6:50pm, 7:50pm and 9:40pm.
 Sundays it makes only one (evening) stop at the station, and on holidays, one morning and one evening stop.
 See the latest schedule and route map here

 The suitability of this bus service for getting between downtown and the station depends on which train you are riding on.
 See overview of train services to and from Savannah